azavea/raster-vision/docs/setup.rst

 .. code-block:: console

    > pip install rastervision[aws,tensorflow,tensorflow-gpu]

-If you'd like to use Raster Vision with `Tensorflow Object Detection <https://github.com/tensorflow/models/tree/master/research/object_detection>`_ or `TensorFlow DeepLab <https://github.com/tensorflow/models/tree/master/research/deeplab>`_, you'll need to follow the instructions in their documentation about how to install, or look at our Dockerfile to see an example of setting this up.

-.. note:: You must install Tensorflow Object Detection and Deep Lab from `Azavea's fork <https://github.com/azavea/models/tree/AZ-v1.11-RV-v0.8.0>`_ of the models repository, since it contains some necessary changes that have not yet been merged back upstream.
+If you'd like to use Raster Vision with `Tensorflow Object Detection <https://github.com/tensorflow/models/tree/master/research/object_detection>`_ or `TensorFlow DeepLab <https://github.com/tensorflow/models/tree/master/research/deeplab>`_, you'll need to install these from `Azavea's fork <https://github.com/azavea/models/tree/AZ-v1.11-RV-v0.8.0>`_ of the models repository, since it contains some necessary changes that have not yet been merged back upstream.
+You will also need to install `Tippecanoe <https://github.com/mapbox/tippecanoe>`_ if you would like to do vector tile processing.
+For an example of setting these up, see the `Dockerfile <https://github.com/azavea/raster-vision/blob/lf/0.9/Dockerfile>`_.

-.. note:: The usage of :ref:`docker containers` is recommended, as it provides a consistent environment for running Raster Vision.

-If you have Docker installed, simply run the published container according to the instructions in :ref:`docker containers`

 .. _raster vision config: